 - QUIK KillSwitch (MOEX FM)

-QUIK KillSwitch has been certified by LSE as operationally compatible with the exchange’s own risk control system.
+QUIK KillSwitch for LSE is certified by LSE as operationally compatible with the exchange’s own risk control system.

 Solution infrastructure (for LSE)

 - (1) The Client’s trading platform is connected to a corresponding trading system of Moscow Exchange or LSE with the help of its broker’s IDs.
 Forwarded orders do not undergo pre-trade risk checks on the broker’s server.